spatialcurrent/go-simple-serializer/README.md

 # Description

-**go-simple-serializer** (aka GSS) is a simple library for serializing/deserializing objects that aims to decrease the burden on developers to support multiple serialization formats in their applications.
+**go-simple-serializer** (aka GSS) is a simple library to easily convert data between formats that aims to decrease the burden on developers to support multiple serialization formats in their applications.
 GSS supports a variety of operating systems, architectures, and use cases.
 A CLI is released for Microsoft Windows, Linux distributions, and [Darwin](https://en.wikipedia.org/wiki/Darwin_%28operating_system%29) platforms.

 Using cross compilers, this library can also be called by other languages, including `C`, `C++`, `Python`, and `JavaScript`.
 This library is cross compiled into a Shared Object file (`*.so`), which can be called by `C`, `C++`, and `Python` on Linux machines.
 This library is also compiled to pure `JavaScript` using [GopherJS](https://github.com/gopherjs/gopherjs), which can be called by [Node.js](https://nodejs.org) and loaded in the browser.
 See the examples folder for patterns that you can use.